Footpaths, Markets Encroached By Professional Beggars During Ramazan - UrduPoint

 "Beggars have made the lives of citizens miserable specially in Ramazan as they chase them and force them into giving them money," moans a citizen.

-The number of these professional beggers get increased near Iftar time when people throng to bazaars for buying fruits and other foodstuffs, said another citizen.
+The number of these professional beggars get increased near Iftar time when people throng to bazaars for buying fruits and other foodstuffs, said another citizen.

 "Female beggars have become a nuisance that is unbearable while shopping in bazaars and markets", said a female citizen.